-UID LED Indicator
+Unit Identifier Switch/UID LED Indicator

-A Unit Identifier (UID) switch and UID LED are located on the I/O backpanel, one UID LED indicator header is located on JF1.
-The rear UID LED (UID LED) is located next to the UID switch.
+A Unit Identifier (UID) switch is located on the I/O backplane, and two UID LED indicators are located on the serverboard.
+The rear UID LED (LED1) is located next to the UID switch.
 The front UID LED is located on pins 7 & 8 on the front control panel (JF1).
 When you press the UID switch, both rear and front UID LED indicators will be turned on.
 Press the UID switch again to turn off the LED indicators.
-Use this UID Indicator system to 'mark' the system, so the system can be easly identified whether on the front or back (e.g., a system rack with multiple units installed).
+The UID Indicators provide easy identification of a system unit that may be in need of service.